zodern/Blaze/overview.md

 Should it have a link to http://docs.meteor.com/#/full/templates_api ?

 ## Examples
-Simple examples that demonstrate a feature of blaze.
+Simple examples that each demonstrate one feature of blaze or how multiple featurs work together.